 Who is a Cybersecurity Analyst?

 A cybersecurity analyst is a frontline fighter in the digital world, working tirelessly to protect organizations from cyberattacks.
-Their responsibilities encompass a wide range of:- Identifying vulnerabilities: Cybersecurity analysts meticulously scan systems and networks to pinpoint flaws that attackers could manipulate.
+Their responsibilities encompass a wide range of:

 - Monitoring threats: They constantly monitor network activity for suspicious behavior that might indicate a potential attack.